lenincompres/lenodeJS/README.md

   icon: 'assets/images/icon',
   styles: ['reset.css'],
   scripts: ['auxiliar.js'],
+  //pages may also be model objects, Lenode instances or Classes that extend Lenode
+  pages: {
+    home: new Lenode(modelObj, styleObj),
+    bio: { h1Title: 'Bio Title', pBio: 'This is the bio text.' },
+    info: Info, //class or imported module that extends Lenode (to be instantiated)
+    contanct: new Contact() //instance of class that extends Lenode },
   //set an optional container from a model object, Lenode instance or Class that extends Lenode
   container: {
     header: {